“…And through covetousness shall they with feigned words make merchandise of you” (2 Peter 2:3).

 Another stream arising from the American Standard Version (ASV) of 1901 was itself a revision which became the New American Standard Bible (NASB) in 1971.
 It has gone through several “modified editions” – 1972, 1973, 1975, 1977, and the Updated Edition (1995), commonly known as “Updated NASB” or NASB95.
 The latest edition is the NASB 2020.
 The NASB stream is yet another series of corrupt bibles emanating from a corrupt version of the corrupt Greek Critical Text of the UBS and Nestle Aland Greek New Testaments.

 Furthermore, the ASV spawned other versions, namely the Amplified Bible (1965), the Living Bible (1971), Recovery Version (1999), and World English Bible (2000).
 Two of these also became streams in their own right.
 The first of these two was the Amplified Bible.
 This was largely the work of a woman named Frances Siewert.
-The Amplified Bible has as its base the ASV and it, too, has since been revised with the Expanded Edition in 1987 and more fully in 2015, with its name being changed to Amplified Holy Bible.
+The Amplified Bible has as its base the ASV for the New Testament and the RSV for the Old Testament and it, too, has since been revised with the Expanded Edition in 1987, and even more radically in 2015, with its name being changed to Amplified Holy Bible.

 The other of these two streams issuing from the ASV was a paraphrase by Kenneth Taylor who created The Living Bible,which also had as its basis the ASV; it was published in 1971.
 Sales were huge and it was produced in many editions.
 The publishers saw the lucrative potential and a revision committee was set up to turn the Living Bible paraphrase into a true version.